๐Ÿ“จ chic 0.0.0

 Building

 Chic depends on the CMake build system and the presence of a compiler that supports both C17 and <stdatomic.h>.
+The optional tests require support for <threads.h>.

-Build Chic as a static library:
+Build Chic as a static library (preferred):

 cmake -B build && cmake --build build